anna099/hegel/observing-self/4-phrenology.md

 absurdity of claiming that 'the *being of spirit is a bone*' -- that the instinctive search for spirit in being as such is shown to be a dead end (as explained above).[^61]

+#### From Theory to Practice {#theory}

+The meaning of an 'infinite judgment' is described by Kant in the *Critique of Pure Reason* as follows:

+> If I had said of the soul that it is not mortal, then ... nothing is said by
+> my proposition but that the soul is one of the infinite multitude of things
+> that remain if I take away everything that is mortal.[^62]

+So, for Kant, infinite judgments are always negative in the sense that they only state what the subject is *not*.
+At the end of *Observing Reason*, however, Hegel identifies the conclusive statement of observing reason -- namely, 'that the self is a thing' -- as an infinite judgment.[^63] Since it doesn't affirm a negative, it doesn't fit Kant's criteria for infinit judgments; nonetheless, it is still infinite for Hegel because, as Inwood's conveys it, 'the predicates affirmed or denied lie beyond the (finite) range of predicates categorically compatible with the subject.'[^64] The infinity of 'the self is a thing' (or, 'spirit is a bone') is in its *incorrectness*, and its absurdity.
+The judgment is *false*, and yet we still take interest in it because it shows the dead-end that lies at the end of the path of observational reason.
+It is 'a judgment which sublates itself', Hegel writes, because it shows that all of the observer's attempts at *mediation* have led to the equation of spirit with the *immediacy* of pure being, and that consciousness can no longer even try to '*find* itself *immediately*.'[^65] In this sense, the judgment is infinite in that it is 'infinitely dissolving'.[^66]

+The 'thing' that observing reason equated to selfhood and spirit is now 'determined as a negative object'; in other words, spirit is now to be found as *not-being* -- that is, as an active *becoming*.
+Significantly, this is also the long-awaited solution to the alienation of the unhappy consciousness.
+The climax of unhappy consciousness saw self-consciousness become consciousness: in tragic awareness of their dependence and contingency, the unhappy subject claimed that *true* self-consciousness, *true* selfhood and agency, lay not within themselves but within some external being (God, divinity, 'the beyond', etc.).
+Their *unhappiness* was precisely their lack of a grasp on genuine self-consciousness, and their dwelling among the other lowly *things* of the world.
+And this association of the subject with thinghood is exactly what observing reason has returned to, and exactly what is to be overcoming in the activity of *self-actualisation*!
+Harris expresses this whole realisation quite clearly:

+> Reason as Observation adopted the position of the Unchangeable Consciousness
+> who 'owns all things.'
+How unsatisfactory that position is, we finally realize
+> when it tries to own *itself* as a thing (the skull-record).
+The *immediacy*
+> of the ownership relation must now be mediated.
+The self is to *be for
+> itself*, by actualizing itself as its own end.[^67]

+Hegel finishes the 206-paragraph-long examination of *Observing Reason* with a joke.
+The phrenologist, he says, is wrapped up in irony insofar as they allow us to make the profoundest step, wherein 'spirit pushes out from its inwardness' and starts to actualise itself, in the most mundane, ignorant manner: equating selfhood and spirit with a dead bone.
+This weird mix of profundity and ignorance, he suggests, have

+> the same kind of connection of higher and lower which, in the case of the
+> living being, nature itself naively expresses in the combination of the organ
+> of its highest fulfillment, the organ of reproduction, with the organ of
+> urination.[^68]

+We are now ready to see how spirit moves on towards its self-actualisation.
+The stubborn phrenologist, meanwhile, is stuck in an ironic ignorance that conceals a deep profundity; thus, an ignorance 'which remains within representational thought conducts itself like urination.'